 A request for proposal is pretty standard when it comes to servicing a commercial property, specifically with landscaping and snow removal services.
 The RFP will outline everything the client is looking for, so it’s essentially a guide for what you should include in your estimate.
 If you think it’s missing something, be sure to ask the property manager about the areas in question.
 They’ll probably appreciate the detail and extent you went to when you reviewed the information and their property, and it’s just one more way to demonstrate your expertise.

 Timing is important.
 You need to know when the property manager wants to move forward so you can have all of your contracts, paperwork, insurance certificates etc. ready to go in a timely fashion.
 You don’t want to be the stopping block to winning the sale or beginning services at the property.
 Additionally, determine what time of year would we want to discuss enhancements for the following year prior to their budget process.
 Having these in on time is a win win for the property and your business.

 After you win the sale, initiate introductions with your team and his/her team.
 Set a time where the property manager can meet the people at your company who will be in charge of the property and you can meet the property maintenance personnel if applicable.
 Make this as easy and convenient for your customer as possible.
 Meeting at the property is a good idea so you can go over any important information about the property and everyone is there to see and understand exactly what it is that is being discussed.

 Tip #4: Discuss Property Details

 While you’re meeting with the property manager and his/her team, try to go over any property details that would help you provide service without interruption.
+Include a Go iLawn or Go iPave sitemap to easily communicate details with the property manager by quickly adding any annotations to the site diagram.
 It’s important that your team knows where everything is and how they can access it without bothering the client every time they’re in need of unlocking a gate or entering the irrigation control room.
 Some important things to go over include:

 - The snow and ice management plan if applicable